 Ever reach for a can and notice a bit of rust on it?
 Most likely, on the rim?
 It’s happened to us several times, generally with something that sat around a bit longer than I expected it to (okay, a couple of years longer), that got “lost” in the bottom of a locker or that fell into an inaccessible place and I didn’t find for a while.

 Hmm, is it safe to eat?

-This article was triggered by an e-mail from Margaret McGovern yesterday.
-She and her husband Phil just returned to their boat after 6 months in the US and discovered a bunch of cans with rust around the rims.
+This article was triggered by an e-mail from Margaret McGovern.
+She and her husband Phil had returned to their boat after 6 months in the US and discovered a bunch of cans with rust around the rims.
 Margaret wondered if they were okay to use or if she had to throw them all away.

 The good news for Margaret: those cans are probably fine to use.